macmillankimutai/Chuck-Norris-app/README.md

-#### React Redux Starter Template

-This project contains a boilerplate template created from the create-react-app library and configured along with redux.
+# Chuck norris api

+This is a project that utilizes the chuck norris api.It displays information from the api.

+## Setup
+npm install
+mpn run build
+npm start